home-assistant/home-assistant.io/source/_integrations/device_tracker.markdown

 ## The state of a tracked device

-What states a device tracker can have depends on the data source it is using: GPS or router.
+What states a device tracker can have depends on whether it is using GPS or router as the data source.

 A device tracker with **GPS** can have any number of string states.
 In that case, the integration can return one of the following options: